GaurangTandon/CPtools/tips.md

 ## Problems with `map` giving TLE

-Listen.
 Using `unordered_map` instead will usually **NOT** fix your problem.
 Instead, focus on reworking your logic a bit so that you can get an AC.
 See problem 102411M (AC https://codeforces.com/gym/102411/submission/66275452).
 Also, see https://codeforces.com/blog/entry/60737 but you probably won't ever need it.

 ## SPOJ TIPS